-The study was carried out at the Royal Hospital (RH) in Oman using a mixed-method design over a period of six weeks starting in August 2020.
+The study was carried out at the Royal Hospital using a mixed-method design over a period of six weeks starting in August 2020.

 The study aimed to reach all HCPs in the hospital across various categories within the specified timeframe.
-In the pilot phase, the questionnaire was electronically distributed to 20 healthcare providers (HCPs).
+In the pilot phase, the questionnaire was electronically distributed to 20 HCPs.
 The research team utilized participant feedback to refine the questionnaire before its final distribution.

-A questionnaire was designed according to the US Centers for Disease Control and Prevention (CDC) to mirror the requirements for pandemic influenza preparedness training used for COVID-19 training.9 Our questionnaire was reviewed and content validity were confirmed by two independent experts.
+A questionnaire was designed according to the US Centers for Disease Control and Prevention to mirror the requirements for pandemic influenza preparedness training used for COVID-19 training.
+Our questionnaire was reviewed, and two independent experts confirmed the content validity.

 The questionnaire was divided into four parts.
-Part I contained questions related to HCP demographics: age, gender, and profession.
+Part I contained questions related to HCPs demographics: age, gender, and profession.
 Part II was divided into two sections.
-The first section, focused on issues related to hospital plans and protocols, and the second section focused on the individual HCPs' receipt of knowledge related either by self-learning or through formal training.
-Part III collected information related to positive effects that increased HCPs' confidence in managing COVID-19 cases.
-These questions were coded on a Likert scale (not at all, not really, undecided, somewhat, very much).
+The first section focused on issues related to hospital plans and protocols, and the second section focused on the individual HCP receipt of knowledge related either by self-learning or formal training.
+Part III collected information related to positive effects that increased HCPs confidence in managing COVID-19 cases.
+These questions were coded on a Likert scale (not at all, not really, undecided, somewhat, and very much).

-For the qualitative part of this mixed method design, Part IV had two open-ended questions asking individuals to identify challenges faced during the COVID-19 pandemic and training needs that have not been covered during COVID-19.
-Data were collected through Google Forms distributed via emails and WhatsApp groups, with outreach efforts coordinated through head directors, department coordinators, and the human resources department.
+For the qualitative part, part IV had two openended questions asking individuals to identify challenges faced during the COVID-19 pandemic and training needs that were not covered during COVID-19.
+Data were collected through Google forms and distributed via emails and WhatsApp groups, with outreach efforts coordinated by head directors, department coordinators, and the human resources department.